 This is a short video presenting my visit to Kaieteur Falls, following an overland itinerary without any travel agency.

-Kaieteur Falls may well be one of the most overlooked and little-known destinations in the world, but those who have visited it know that it deserves way more attention that it currently gets.
+Kaieteur Falls may well be one of the most overlooked and little-known destinations in the world, but those who have visited it know that it deserves way more attention than it currently gets.
 That being said, even though I am contributing to “promoting” Kaieteur Falls through this website, I think that this place should remain as remote as it is now, so it doesn’t turn into yet another touristy Disneyland.

-Kaieteur Falls is such an incredible experience precisely because of its remoteness, its unspoiled environment and the fact that it was not developed into a mass tourism hot spot.
+Kaieteur Falls is such an incredible experience precisely because of its remoteness, its unspoiled environment, and the fact that it was not developed into a mass tourism hot spot.
 And I am hoping that it will stay this way.